 League of Women Voters of the Ann Arbor Area

-Sandwich and salad or vegetarian lunch at $6 cash or BYO lunch.
-Please enter your choice in the comment section.
+Sandwich and salad or vegetarian lunch with coffee and soda at $7.00 cash or BYO lunch.

 || Joan Sampieri